Shavss/ITBE-Fusion-Lab/README.md

 # ITBE-Fusion-Lab

-A full-stack web application developed as part of the MSc Information Technologies for the Built Environment (ITBE) programme at TU Munich.
-The project explores the integration of BIM data workflows with a modern web interface, featuring a React + Vite frontend, an Express/Node.js backend, and a MongoDB Atlas database — all containerised with Docker and deployed on Azure.
+**Paketpost Areal Vision** is an interactive urban development showcase platform built as part of the MSc Information Technologies for the Built Environment (ITBE) programme at TU Munich.
+The application presents a mixed-use architectural masterplan for the Paketpost site in Munich — a large-scale urban regeneration project featuring two iconic twisted high-rise towers ("Harmony Towers"), public plazas, and sustainable green design.
+The platform serves as a digital front-end for the development, targeting property managers, business owners, and prospective renters.

+The web application pairs a 3D IFC model viewer with rich editorial content, an interactive map, a news/blog section, and a contact and enquiry system.
+Users can explore the architectural design in real time directly in the browser, read about design concepts such as structural innovation, cultural identity, and green strategy, and get in touch with the development team.
+A protected dashboard with authentication allows administrators to manage property and maintenance records backed by MongoDB Atlas.

 Video: https://vimeo.com/1175405454?share=copy&fl=sv&fe=ci